-SteelZero is a project run jointly by the Climate Group and ResponsibleSteel.
-It is a separate initiative to the development of the ResponsibleSteel standard, however the SteelZero commitment references the procuring/specifying of ResponsibleSteelTM Certified Steel as one of the options for the interim commitment.
+SteelZero is led by the Climate Group in partnership with ResponsibleSteel.
+It's a separate initiative to the development of the ResponsibleSteel standard, however the SteelZero commitment references the procuring/specifying of ResponsibleSteelTM Certified Steel as one of the options for the interim commitment.